 ‘On another side also, we had enough supplies because the project was looking at human resources and at the same time it was looking at the supplies.
 If I can compare that time and today, a client comes and you have to ask, where are your gloves, when you don’t have them, ok, go and bring them for me gloves so that I can examine you.
 But the other time a mother would come, you say welcome, lay here, so that you examine, take history then you provide the services without asking for anything because things were available at the time. #HW_3

+Dynamic interaction across building blocks

+We observed that the applied framework pays minimal attention to the dynamic interactions across the building blocks beyond analysing each building block as a separate analytical entity.
+It holds that financing and governance building blocks for example may adversely impact on health workforce performance.
+This in itself can influence the outcomes as it relates to the continuity of MCH service delivery post donor transition.
+Taking on a system thinking perspective, service delivery which is the ultimate outcome of the interaction of all the other building blocks was reported to have experienced continuity albeit some challenges.
+There were instances from the health financing mechanisms which reflected more support to rural health facilities compared to their urban peers.
+This affected health workforce distribution and retention post transition.
+The consistent application of learning from project also reflects on the interactions across system building blocks.
+That is, improvements in the monitoring systems (such as MPDSR) may have greatly contributed to the ability for the system to have continuous quality improvement strategies for service delivery.
+Financing particularly for the recurrent budget together with medicines and supplies continues to experience recurring challenges with some arising from the additional mandates due to improvements in the other building blocks.
+Subnational level governance remains delicate and susceptible with the outcomes highly dependent on the personalities of office bearers at a particular point in time.

 Discussion

 We conducted this study to explore the impact of donor transition on the continuity of service provision for maternal and newborn health at the sub-national level in Uganda between 2012-2022.
-Our results reveal that overall, there was continuity of MNCH service provision for most of the components introduced or reinforced by the project albeit some disruptions especially as it related to drug stockouts, community component and the private sector component among others.
+Our results reveal that overall, there was continuity of RMNCH service provision for most of the components introduced or reinforced by the project albeit some disruptions especially as it related to medicines and supplies stockouts, community component and the private sector component among others.
 Part of the reason to explain these observations was that implementation followed a phased approach which allowed for learning and to plough back the lessons into improving the design and delivery of RMNCH services that were responsive to the implementation context.
-The global commitment to addressing maternal and newborn mortality which remains strong and present as reflected in successor funding opportunities that continued post transition partly explained the maintenance of MCH service provision.
-The role and availability of successor external grants from other donors, counterpart funding from the government during and after, absorption of the SMGL-supported workforce into public service, the continued use of infrastructure left behind, support for MCH services under PEPFAR grant post-transition cannot be ignored.
-The demand for available facility MCH services popularised during the project like NICU continued post-transition and contributed to the maintenance of service provision.
-Our interpretation of these observations follows in the discussion section.
+The global commitment to addressing maternal and newborn mortality which remains strong and present as reflected in successor funding opportunities that continued post transition partly explained the continuity of MCH service provision.
+The role and availability of successor external grants from other donors, counterpart funding from the government during and after, absorption of the former project-supported workforce into public service, the continued use of infrastructure left behind, support for MCH services under PEPFAR grant post-transition cannot be ignored.
+The demand for available facility-based MCH services popularised during the project like NICU continued post-transition and contributed to the continuity of service provision.
+Our interpretation of these observations follows next.